anthonyrota/awaken/www/docs/introduction.md

 - **`ScheduleFunction`** - used to schedule events and in general callbacks (for example, to tell a source to emit an event every 100ms).

-These structures all combine to allow for the **easy creation, transformation / composition, and subscription to event streams**.
+These structures all combine to allow for the easy creation, transformation / composition, and subscription to event streams.
 The 100+ operators we provide allow for you to efficiently filter, aggregate, transform and compose sources of events, and much more.

 Using reactive programming with {{LibName}} has the following advantages:

-- {{LibName}} provides a model to **drastically simplify dealing with asynchronous data**.
+- {{LibName}} provides a model to drastically simplify dealing with asynchronous data.
-- {{LibName}} allows your code, which handles complex ideas (such as the transformation and aggregation of different streams of events), to **remain readable and understandable** to both you and others.
+- {{LibName}} allows your code, which handles complex ideas (such as the transformation and aggregation of different streams of events), to remain readable and understandable to both you and others.
-- {{LibName}} **simplifies the cleanup and disposal of the subscriptions used** (eg. cleaning up open files, event listeners, etc.), which in the majority of cases is done automatically upon unsubscription.
+- {{LibName}} simplifies the cleanup and disposal of the subscriptions used (eg. cleaning up open files, event listeners, etc.), which in the majority of cases is done automatically upon unsubscription.